Cindy-JiaLin/JAVA-Prototype/README.md

 ./bin/delta_Union.sh to present difference and similarity of test values of UNION TYPE

-./bin/delta_Rec.sh to present difference and similarity of test values of REC TYPE
+./bin/delta_Recursive.sh to present difference and similarity of test values of REC TYPE

+./bin/delta_Sets.sh to present difference and similarity of test values of SET TYPE